Best Free PDF Tools for Students in 2026

 - Download — the tool shows exactly how much size was saved

-Most scanned assignments go from 20-40 MB to 1-3 MB in a single pass.
+Most scanned assignments go from 20–40 MB to 1–3 MB in a single pass.
+For a detailed explanation of what compression actually does to image quality, see the guide to compressing PDFs without losing quality.

-When Maximum compression still isn't enough
+When Maximum compression still is not enough

 - Rescan at lower resolution: 150 DPI greyscale instead of 300 DPI colour.
 This halves the base file size before compression runs.
 Greyscale is more than sufficient for any handwritten or printed document.